Rodney Roloff, Senior Mortgage Broker specializing in HOME EQUITY INVESTMENT loans for California Written by Rodney Roloff

 OLTV stands for Option to Loan to Value.
 It is the combined total of the equity share amount plus your existing mortgage, divided by your home’s value.

 Non-owner occupied properties reduce your maximum OLTV by 10%.
-Third lien position reduces it by 5%.
+Third lien position reduces it by an additional 5%.

 OLTV Calculation Example